rechtlogisch/deployer/README.md

 # PHP Deployer and Composer for Bitbucket Pipelines

-Custom image for Bitbucket Pipelines.
+A custom image for Bitbucket Pipelines to install dependencies, run tests and deploy code to remote servers.

-Based on PHP 7.4 CLI Alpine.
+Based on the current stable PHP CLI Alpine.

 Features:
-- Composer with prestissimo plugin
+- Composer 2
 - Deployer with Recipes
 - Very small size (ca. 44 MB)

+Branch ``next`` contains the current development image of PHP CLI Alpine.

 This Dockerfile is automagically built on [Docker Hub](https://hub.docker.com/r/rechtlogisch/deployer)